ExposureNotification/website/content/_index.md

 Contact tracing is an epidemiological process to help model the spread of an epidemic.
 It has been used effectively to eradicate smallpox and in the fight against Ebola.
 It is currently being used as one of the better tools in the fight against COVID-19.

 {{< dcta >}} takes parts of the epidemiological process and applies it to a consumer facing app.
-Instead of using this process for modeling and other epidemiological uses, the data and processes alert a consumer of a possible infection as early as possible so they can seek healthcare.
+Instead of using this process for modeling and other epidemiological uses, the data and processes alert a consumer of a possible infection as early as possible so they can seek advice from health authorities on next steps.

 ## What is the objective?